 Title for parcels within the GHAD Boundary labeled B, C, D, N, O, U, V, Unsurveyed Remainder, La Vista L.P.
 2006-301610 and La Vista L.P.
 2007-408664 (collectively, the "GHAD Parcels") - as such Parcels are shown on Appendix B, Exhibit A - will be conveyed to the GHAD as provided in Sections 6.3 and 6.4 herein below.
-As the open space within and immediately adjacent to the proposed Tract 7620 development is an amenity that benefits all of the property owners within the Tract 7620 development, the funding of the maintenance of the open space will be shared by all current and future owners of residential parcels within the GHAD Boundary.
+As the open space within and immediately adjacent to the Project is an amenity that benefits all of the property owners within the Project, the funding of the maintenance of the open space will be shared by all current and future owners of residential parcels within the GHAD Boundary.